Caribbean waters, dense forests, Mayan temples, wildlife, history and culture – Belize has it all.

 station.
 Stay 2 nights at the landmark Victoria

+tour of the falls.
 Evening sunset cruise on the

 Day at leisure.
-Optional activities include a scenic
+Optional activities include a

-Enjoy high tea at the Victoria Falls Hotel.
+tea at The Victoria Falls Hotel.
 (B)

 Transfer to the airport and fly home via

-Johannesburg (B).
+Johannesburg.
 Arrive the next day.
-(N)
+(B) (N)